pmlmodelling/postprocess_data/docs/_source/config_file/index.md

 # Configuration File

 The configuration file should contain sections for parameters, surface variables, integrated variables, bottom variables, and mapping.
+The options file uses `python` `configparser`, more documentation can be found [here](https://docs.python.org/3/library/configparser.html).
 Here is an example of what the configuration file might look like:

 ```
 [PARAMS]

-# model_type:
 model_type = nemo
 model_path = /path/to/model/files
 output_path = /path/to/output/files